 In the meantime, buckle up, and brace yourself for more “student drivers.”
 Cases involving self-driving vehicles are likely to involve complex technology, multiple parties, and blurry questions of fact.

 If you or someone you know is injured in a crash involving a self-driving vehicle, SUGARMAN’s personal injury attorneys have experience in products liability and motor vehicle negligence cases.
-Call us at 617-542-1000, email info@sugarman.com, or fill out a Contact Form.
+Call us at 617-542-1000, email , or fill out a Contact Form.